A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Computational experiments

-The agent is trained using an epsilon decay function, as depicted in Figure \ref{Fig-off-con}f.
+At the initial exploration stage, $\varepsilon$ is maintained at a high level, permitting only random actions.
+Consequently, the reward remains at a low level.
+During this phase, the agent assimilates the outcomes of various rescheduling plans.
+However, due to the penalty of low utilization, most attempts get negative rewards.
+Subsequently, $\varepsilon$ commences descent, marking the transition stage.
+As $\varepsilon$ diminishes, the agent gradually bases its decisions on learned experiences.
+Concurrently, the reward begins to rise, signifying the effectiveness of training.
+At the exploiting stage, the moving average of reward becomes positive, indicating that the lower-level agent can stably make efficient decision at every step.

+The upper-level agent is trained after the lower-level agent being stationary. $\varepsilon_2$ is fixed as 0.1 and the learning rate for the lower-level agent is fixed as $10^{-6}$.
+The epsilon-decay rate for the upper level is set as $\gamma_{\varepsilon} = 0.005, \gamma_t = 2500$.
+The epsilon decay process is drawn in Figure \ref{Fig-off-con}f.
+In order to avoid the agent stuck at the beginning stage for a long time, $\varepsilon_1$ decays slower and smoother.
 Initially, during the first thousand steps, the agent explored the environment to gather information.
 Subsequently, in the following thousand steps, the agent gradually reduced its exploration rate and began making decisions based on exploitation.
-From the 2000th step on, the exploration rate stabilized at around 0.2, indicating that the agent primarily relied on its accumulated experience to make decisions.
-The training process resulted in the convergence of the total reward, total satisfied demand, applied rolling stock, played time steps, and maximum in-station crowdedness, as illustrated in \ref{Fig-off-con}a-e respectively.
+From the 3000th step on, the exploration rate stabilized at around 0.2, indicating that the agent primarily relied on its accumulated experience to make decisions.
+The training process resulted in the convergence of the episode reward, total satisfied demand, applied rolling stock, played time steps, and maximum in-station crowdedness, as illustrated in \ref{Fig-off-crowd}a-e respectively.
 In Figure \ref{Fig-off-con}, grey lines represent the values of each episode, while the colored lines represent the moving average with a window size of 100.
-To analyze the convergence process, the iteration is divided into exploring stage ($Episodes \in [0,2000]$) and exploiting stage ($Episodes \in [2000,5000]$).